-Today I’m excited to share a new photo I captured recently at Reeve’s Slough in the Sequoyah National Wildlife Refuge in Oklahoma.
+Today I’m excited to share a new photo I took recently at Reeve’s Slough in the Sequoyah National Wildlife Refuge in Oklahoma.
 This photo features a seed pod from the magnificent American Lotus plant.

 The American Lotus is an aquatic plant found throughout the eastern United States.
 It has large, round leaves that can grow over 2 feet wide and beautiful yellow flowers.
 After the flowers fade away, the plant develops its seed pods.